-Ewing, a Whig, was the representative for Tennessee's 8th congressional district from 1845 to 1847.
+Ewing was the representative for Tennessee’s 8th congressional district and was a Whig.
+He served from 1845 to 1847.

 From Dec 1845 to Mar 1847, Ewing missed 224 of 613 roll call votes, which is 36.5%.
 This is worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.

 |Dec 1845-Mar 1846||120||25||20.8%||47th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information